 Bullet Joe's pitching heroics in the 1913 World Series had buoyed his team to a championship.
 But his misplay in the 1914 Series helped lead to their downfall.
 Bush had pitched well and was locked in a duel with Lefty Tyler through nine innings, knotted at 2-2.
 Both teams scored two runs in the 10th.
 Then, in the 12th inning, Hank Gowdy, a .243 hitter during the regular season, but a .545 hitter in the Series, stroked a double.
 After an intentional walk to Larry Gilbert, the next play was a sacrifice bunt by Herbie Moran that Bush threw past third baseman Home Run Baker, allowing the winning run to score.
 The A's were crushed.
 The Braves won the fourth and final game by a score of 3-1, and made a clean sweep of Connie Mack's nine.

 The same ineptness that characterized the A's in 1915 continued in both 1916 and 1917.
 The A's lost more than 100 games in 1915 and 1916, and nearly as many in 1917, dropping 98 and finishing 44½ games behind the leader, the Chicago White Sox.
 In 1916, the A's lost 117 games and, astonishingly, they finished 40 games behind the seventh-place finisher, Washington.
-The A's held the record for most losses in a single season by an AL club for 87 years, until 2003, when the Detroit Tigers dropped 119 games--though the A's winning percentage is still the worst of any major league team since 1900.
+The A's held the record for most losses in a single season by an AL club for 87 years, until 2003, when the Detroit Tigers dropped 119 games.

 Despite little run support and a poor defense behind him, in 1916 Bush still won 15 games, while losing 24.
 He put together a remarkable 2.57 ERA, striking out a career-high 157 batters, yielding 222 hits in 287 innings pitched, including eight shutouts and 25 complete games.
+He shares the distinction with several notable pitchers of having the highest percentage — 41.7 percent — of team wins in a single season, winning nearly one half of the 36 games won by Philadelphia that year.
 In 1917, he improved his ERA to 2.47, despite an 11-17 won-loss record.

 What made Bullet Joe's feat more remarkable was that he had pitched against the same Cleveland team the previous day, and was soundly beaten.
 He was disconsolate over the loss and his poor performance, and persuaded manager Mack to let him pitch the next day to redeem himself.
 Mack had few options besides Bush, so he agreed to the proposal.